What To Put In A Wildfire “Go Bag”

 And other items that you deem necessary for your family’s needs.
 For food, it is recommended to pack items with longer shelf lives that don’t require cooking, such as canned meats and protein bars.

-Make sure every member of your family has their own sanitary and hygiene kits.
+Every member of your family should have their own sanitary and hygiene kits.
 Your hygiene and sanitary items may include wet wipes, toilet paper, deodorant, toothbrush, toothpaste, shampoo, soap, and sanitizer, among other things.
-For women, include specific personal care items, such as tampons, sanitary pads, and feminine wipes and wash.
+For women, include specific personal care items, such as tampons, sanitary pads, and feminine wipes.

 Personal Items And Clothing